 Russian main dishes will usually contain pork, beef, lamb, chicken, fish, potatoes and root vegetables.
 They especially love vegetable stews and soups.

-The family is very important for Russians.
+Family is very important for Russians.
 Most families include grandparents, parents, and children living in the same household.

 There are about 120 ethnic groups in Russia.
 They speak more than a hundred different languages, though Russian is the official language.